sprintcorp/publication-api/README.md

 ## Project Overview

 This solution is build using laravel 7.
-The application allows user's with app key create books, author and publishers. .
+The application allows user's with app key create books, author and publishers.

+## Implementation

+A model for Author, Publisher and Books was created to help establish relationship amount this entities.
+The Author and Publisher has a `Many-To-Many` relationship with the book because books can have many authors and many publishers.
+The app is guarded by an `API_KEY` which authorize action on every endpoint within the application.
+The API KEY value is supplied to the `.env` file which the application looks up to see if incoming request header `authorization` within it's request before granting user permission to proceed with the request else unathorization warning is fired back at user.
+The header takes `authorization` as key and value provided in the `.env API_KEY` as value to grant access to the application.

 ## Project setup